graje34/Anomaly/Anamoly_Bottle_ReadMe.md

 # give threshold parameter for for ok image
 # threshold parameter not applied for anamoly prediction beacuase anomaly is only anomaly for us
 # after clicking prediction button we will get OK or ANOMALY prediction with confidence
+# Download Weight folder and put it inside tools/inference folder for prediction